pohzipohzi/piper/README.md

 Piper buffers and pipes line-separated input into a provided command.

-It is initiially conceived as a way to quickly run multiple inputs on cp problems that do not specify multiple test cases in one file.

 ## Installation

 Simply run `go install` in the root directory: